Separating responsibility for maintenance and acquisition

 2. Technology evolves rapidly, and we must be willing to adapt our methods.

-3. Technologies are dynamic, with an infinite number of variables; therefore, it isn’t scientifically possible to accurately predict the level of technical debt that will result from any given effort.
+3. Technologies are dynamic with an infinite number of variables; therefore, it is not scientifically possible to accurately predict the level of technical debt that will result from any given effort.
 To suggest otherwise runs contrary to historical experience and the nature of modern technological assets.

 4. We are in error when we think that what works (or does not work) in efforts involving one technology in one enterprise will be universally applicable to all technologies in all enterprises.